boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 : This parameter is optional.

 # Security Considerations

+The throughtput advice is bound to a traffic category, not individual flows.
+This is consistent with, e.g.,
+{{Section 8.1.1 of RFC9330}} which states that "there has never been a universal need to police the rate of individual application flows".

 An attacker who has the ability to change the throuput advice objects exchanged over a network attachment may: